Nic30/hwt/README.md

 This is developement repo not everything needs to be working everytime, check it by running test in package you need.
-Take a look at samples in packages.
+Take a look at samples in packages and https://github.com/Nic30/hwtLib.

 The library functionaly is in general driven by my projects usualy at Faculty of Information Technology Brno University of Technology.